You may or may not have noticed, but Lionel Messi was pretty good throughout the 2010s for both Barcelona and Argentina.

 Anyway, we’ve rounded up the stats that show what a truly ridiculous 10 years Messi enjoyed between 2010 and 2019.

-– By scoring 50 goals for club and country in 2019, Messi has now scored 50+ goals in nine of the past 10 years.
+– After scoring 50 goals for club and country in 2019, Messi had scored 50+ goals in nine of the 10 years of the decade.
 He missed out on the half-century in 2013, when he only scored 45.
-To be fair, that was coming off the back of 2012, when he scored 91 ffs.
+To be fair, that was coming off the back of 2012, when he scored *91* ffs.

-– Messi has also provided more assists in Europe’s top five leagues than any other player with 136, 25 more than nearest challenger Mesut Ozil.
+– Messi also provided more assists than any other player in Europe’s top five leagues with 136, 25 more than nearest challenger Mesut Ozil.

 – Altogether, he directly contributed to 505 goals in 343 league matches.

 – The Argentine won 23 trophies with Barcelona across the decade, including seven league titles and two Champions Leagues.